sarahjagerdeo/NFL-DATA-BOWL/README.md

 - Engineering meaningful features from raw data to improve model performance.

 ## Project Structure
+- **Frames Folder** shows the frames that week 1 csv file has outputted

 ## Technologies Used
 - **Python** for data processing and modeling.